4. Registration and fees

 4.1.3 Tuition deposits

 There are a number of fee payment deadlines which you must adhere to.
-These deadlines are displayed on the college’s Important Dates webpage.
+These deadlines are displayed on the Important Dates webpage.

-The tuition deposit is considered the preliminary payment and is credited towards your overall amount of tuition owing.
+The non-refundable tuition deposit is considered the preliminary payment and is credited towards your overall amount of tuition owing.
 If you are an applicant and decide not to attend the college or fail to meet the admission requirements listed as conditions on your Letter of Acceptance (LOA) and the offer is revoked, the tuition deposit is not returned to you.

 If you decide to change your program of study, you are required to pay the non-refundable tuition deposit for your new program of study.
 For example, when a student registers in semester one of Business – Accounting for the fall term and changes their program to General Arts and Sciences for the winter term a new tuition deposit is required prior to registration in the new program.